Crisco Pie Crust Recipe

 Crisco Pie Crust Baked in Pie Plate

-Hint: Chill the dough for at least 60 minutes, cool dough (almost room temperature) is much easier to work with than warm dough.
-A warm dough can stretch to thin and a cold dough can crack.
+Hint: Chill the dough for at least 60 minutes as cool dough is easier to roll. while warm dough stretches too thin and cold dough tends to crack.

 Crisco Pie Crust Baked in Pie Plate

-• Freezer: We suggest wrapping tightly in plastic wrap and place in a freezer bag for maximum freshness and they can last up to 3 months.
-Again, allow them to come to room temperature before use.
+• Freezer: Wrap in plastic wrap and place in a freezer-safe bag for up to 3 months.
+Thaw overnight in the fridge, then allow it to sit out for about 30-60 minutes before rolling.

 Crisco Pie Crust Baked in Pie Plate